OpenDSA/OpenDSA/README.md

 If you are on Windows, you may run into issues with any `docker exec` commands (such as `make ssh`).
 To solve them, you may have to start any such command with `winpty`.

-If any of the python packages (or any of the ruby gems) have been upgraded since the last time the container has been run, you will need to run `docker-compose build` before you `docker-compose up`.
+If any of the python packages (or any of the ruby gems) have been upgraded since the last time the container has been run, you will need to run `docker compose build` before you `docker compose up`.

 If you are using the provided Docker containers and they are out of date:
-1. Remove the currently running containers and images with `docker-compose down`
+1. Remove the currently running containers and images with `docker compose down`
-2. Pull the updated version of the images with `docker-compose pull`
+2. Pull the updated version of the images with `docker compose pull`
-3. Start up the server as you normally do with `docker-compose up`
+3. Start up the server as you normally do with `docker compose up`

 ## Directory Structure